TeamHypersomnia/Hypersomnia/README.md

 cmake/build.sh Debug x64
 ```

-After which, the resultant Makefile should appear in the build/Debug-x64-gcc directory.
+After which, the resultant ``build.ninja`` should appear in the build/Debug-x64-gcc directory.

 #### Invoking ninja